-BIOLOGY At least 2 Grade 6s in GCSE combined Science OR 2 Grade 6s in GCSE triple award with one of these in Biology.
-CHEMISTRY At least 2 Grade 6s combined Science OR 2 Grade 6s in GCSE triple award with one of these in Chemistry.
-A minimum of a Grade 6 in Mathematics.
-COMPUTER SCIENCE A minimum Grade 5 in GCSE Computer Science.
-A minimum Grade 6 in GCSE Mathematics.
-ENGLISH LITERATURE A minimum Grade 6 in English Literature.
-NGLISH ANGUAGE A minimum Grade 6 in English Language.
-URTHER MATHEMATICS Grade 8 in GCSE Mathematics with significant exposure to Grade 9 questions as these are the foundation for each unit.
-(You MUST be studying A Level Mathematics).
-EOGRAPHY A minimum of Grade 5 in Geography.
-HISTORY A minimum of Grade 5 in GCSE History.
-MATHEMATICS A minimum of Grade 7 in GCSE Mathematics.
-MFL - FRENCH OR GERMAN A minimum Grade 6 in the chosen language at GCSE.
-PHILOSOPHY AND ETHICS You do not need to have studied this subject at GCSE.
+Biology At least 2 Grade 6s in GCSE combined Science OR 2 Grade 6s in GCSE triple award with one of these in Biology.
+Chemistry At least 2 Grade 6s in GCSE combined Science OR 2 Grade 6s in GCSE triple award with one of these in Chemistry.
+A minimum of a Grade 6 in GCSE Mathematics.
+Computer Science A minimum of Grade 5 in GCSE Computer Science.
+A minimum of Grade 6 in GCSE Mathematics.
+English Language A minimum of Grade 6 in GCSE English Language.
+English Literature A minimum of Grade 6 in GCSE English Literature.
+English Language and Literature A minimum of Grade 6 in either GCSE English Language or Literature and a Grade 5 in the other.
+NOTE: If you choose this option you cannot opt for English Language or English Literature separately.
+Further Mathematics Grade 8 in GCSE Mathematics with significant exposure to Grade 9 questions as these are the foundation for each unit.
+NOTE: You must be studying A Level Mathematics in order to study Further Mathematics.
+Geography A minimum of Grade 5 in GCSE Geography.
+History A minimum of Grade 5 in GCSE History.
+Mathematics A minimum of Grade 7 in GCSE Mathematics.
+Modern Foreign Languages: French or German A minimum of Grade 6 in the chosen language at GCSE.
+Philosophy and Ethics You do not need to have studied this subject at GCSE.
 A minimum of Grade 5 in GCSE Philosophy and Ethics if taken.
-PHYSICS At least 2 Grade 6s in GCSE combined Science OR 2 Grade 6s in GCSE triple award with one of these in Physics.
+Physics At least 2 Grade 6s in GCSE combined Science OR 2 Grade 6s in GCSE triple award with one of these in Physics.
 A minimum of a Grade 6 in GCSE Mathematics.
-PSYCHOLOGY You do not have to have studied this subject at GCSE.
+Psychology You do not need to have studied this subject at GCSE.
 A minimum of Grade 5 in GCSE Psychology if taken.
-A minimum if Grade 5 in GCSE Biology/Science.
-SOCIOLOGY You do not need to have studied this subject at GCSE.
+A minimum of Grade 5 in GCSE Biology/Science.
+Sociology You do not need to have studied this subject at GCSE.
 A minimum of Grade 5 in GCSE Sociology if taken.
-STATISTICS You do not need to have studied this subject at GCSE.
+Statistics You do not need to have studied this subject at GCSE.
 A minimum of Grade 5 in GCSE Mathematics.
-SOPHY ETHICS CS HOLOGY You do not need to have studied this subject at GCSE.
-A minimum of Grade 5 in GCSE Philosophy and Ethics if taken.
-At least 2 Grade 6s in GCSE combined Science OR 2 Grade 6s in GCSE triple award with one of these in Physics.
-A minimum of a Grade 6 in GCSE Mathematics.
-You do not have to have studied this subject at GCSE.
-A minimum of Grade 5 in GCSE Psychology if taken.
-A minimum if Grade 5 in GCSE Biology/Science.
-You do not need to have studied this subject at GCSE.
-A minimum of Grade 5 in GCSE Sociology if taken.
-You do not need to have studied this subject at GCSE.